gidavies/PowerAppsAccessMigration/README.md

 # Power Apps Access Migration
-Resources for the PowerApps Access Migration Labs
+Resources for the PowerApps Access Migration Labs.
+Overview:

+* ARM: Contains Azure Resource Manager Templates to create services using Infrastructure as Code, such as the Azure SQL DB template.
+* Access: Contains Microsoft Access realated resources such as the Northwind Access Template.

 # Deploy Azure SQL Database.